-In this section, we compare the results of the experiment conducted in Section~\ref{sect:eval:kollaps-speedup} for which we used the real AWS cloud infrastructure with supplementary experiments that use an emulated and simulated network environment that mimic the AWS infrastructure by using latency statistics from cloudping.
+In this section, we compare the results of the experiment conducted in \S 6.1.1 for which we used the real AWS cloud infrastructure with supplementary experiments that use an emulated and simulated network environment that mimic the AWS infrastructure by using latency statistics from cloudping.
 For these network environments, we use state-of-the-art network emulation and simulation tools, namely Kollaps~\cite{gouveia2020kollaps} and Phantom~\cite{jansen2022co}.
-The repeated experiments should give some insights of how close real network characteristics can be modeled using emulation and simulation tools.
-A threat to validity is that the network statistics average latency observations over a larger time span (i.e., a year).
+The repeated experiments should give some insights into how close real network characteristics can be modeled using emulation and simulation tools.
+A threat to validity is that the network statistics average latency observations over a larger period (i.e., a year).
 In contrast, when conducting experimental runs, short-time fluctuations might make individual network links appear faster or slower than usual, which can impact the speed at which certain quorums are formed.
-Nevertheless, we are convinced that using the network tools and latency statistics creates reasonably realistic networks that can be used to validate the latency gains of the quorum-based protocols we are working with.
+Nevertheless, we are convinced that using the network tools and latency statistics creates reasonably realistic networks that can be used to validate the latency improvements of the quorum-based protocols we are working with.

 In Figure~\ref{fig:validity-of-networks}, we contrast protocol runs for \bftsmart{}, AWARE, and \ourProtocol{} on a real network, as well as in the Kollaps-based and Phantom-based networks.

-On average, we observed latencies that were 1.5\% higher in the emulated network than on the real AWS network.
-Respectively, the simulated network yielded latency results that were, on average, 0.8\% lower than the real network
+On average, we observed latencies that were $1.5\%$ higher in the emulated network than on the real AWS network.
+Respectively, the simulated network yielded latency results that were, on average, $0.8\%$ lower than the real network.